Fixtures

 The Bruins improved in their second season to a winning 17–15–4 record, which originally held the record for the biggest single-season improvement in NHL history, and is now third.
 However, they missed out on the third and final playoff berth by one point to the expansion Pittsburgh Pirates.

 In their third season, Ross took advantage of the collapse of the Western Hockey League (WHL) to purchase several western stars, including the team's first great star, defenseman Eddie Shore.
 With the Bruins, he would go on to become one of the greatest players in NHL history.
 Boston qualified for the then-expanded playoffs by a comfortable margin.
 In their first-ever playoff run, the Bruins reached the Stanley Cup Finals where they lost to the Ottawa Senators in the first Stanley Cup Finals between exclusively NHL teams.
-The cup-winning game for the Senators would see Bruin Billy Coutu attack the referee, earning him a ban from the NHL for life, the only in league history.
+The Stanley Cup-winning game for the Senators would see Bruins' Billy Coutu attack the referee, earning him a ban from the NHL for life, the only in league history.

 The 1928–29 season was the first played at Boston Garden.
 In 1929, the Bruins defeated the New York Rangers to win their first Stanley Cup in two games.
 Standout players on the first championship team included Shore, Harry Oliver, Dit Clapper, Dutch Gainor and goaltender Tiny Thompson.